-Planning permission for the Shotton Surface Mine and Northumberlandia was granted in late 2007, and Charles Jencks, The Banks Group and Blagdon Estate then spent a further 18 months developing detailed final designs for the landform park, which were released in the summer of 2009.
+Planning permission for the Shotton surface coal mine and Northumberlandia was granted in late 2007.
+Charles Jencks, The Banks Group and Blagdon Estate then spent a further 18 months developing detailed final designs for the landform park, which were released in the summer of 2009.

 Work on creating Northumberlandia officially began in the following Spring 2010.
 Around 1.5 million tonnes of material (predominantly crushed and compacted stone, clay and soil) was taken from the surface mine to the construction site, where it was moved into place by members of the Banks construction and mining teams using bulldozers and excavators.